Battle of Košare: Aftermath

 Although the Yugoslav Army was unable to reclaim the border outpost at Košare, the KLA never broke out of this small bridgehead and was ultimately unsuccessful at securing a corridor from Albania through this route.
 It was thought the KLA was unable to make further gains as they lacked heavy weapons after the Albanian army withdrew its support.
 This would lead to the Battle of Paštrik in late May, where some thought the KLA was successful, while others thought they were unsuccessful or achieved minimal success.
-Despite managing to capture two villages near Peć and seizing large stretches of the border area northwest of Prizren, the KLA was not able to gain control of the Peć-Prizren highway and suffered heavy losses.
+Despite managing to capture two villages near Peja and seizing large stretches of the border area northwest of Prizren, the KLA was not able to gain control of the Peja-Prizren highway and suffered heavy losses.

 The Kosovo War lasted until 10 June.
 The Kumanovo Agreement was signed and the Yugoslav Army, paramilitaries and police-forces had to pull out of Kosovo.
 The KFOR entered Kosovo as a peacekeeping force.
 The KLA was, under the terms of the Kumanovo Treaty, disarmed and disbanded, however many of its members left Kosovo and joined Albanian organizations in the Insurgency in the Preševo Valley (Serbia) and Insurgency in the Republic of Macedonia.